 • 20% less absenteeism

 • 30% greater customer satisfaction levels.

-Similarly, Deloitte’s study on Core Beliefs and Culture revealed that 94% of executives and 88% of employees believe a distinct workplace culture is important, with a crucial difference in performance between companies which simply talk about their culture and those who embed these beliefs into their operations.
+Similarly, Deloitte’s study on Core Beliefs and Culture revealed that 94% of executives and 88% of employees believe a distinct workplace culture is important, with a crucial difference in performance between companies that simply talk about their culture and those that embed these beliefs into their operations.